 Michael Schneider, BHF Simon Marks Professor of Regenerative Cardiology at Imperial College London, writes about how important both government support and our funding is to his research.

-mend broken hearts.
+I want to mend broken hearts.
 In my lab at the National Heart & Lung Institute we’re working on regenerative techniques that could be used repair the heart after it has been damaged by a heart attack.
 We’ve learnt a tremendous amount about how we might trigger repair in the heart and every day I’m excited by progress the team is making.

-BHF Professor, I’m always mindful that my work is only possible because of the generosity of donors and volunteers.
+As a BHF Professor, I’m always mindful that my work is only possible because of the generosity of donors and volunteers.
 The BHF is unique in the level and intensity to which it supports cardiovascular research – over half of what happens at UK universities.
 But I’m also acutely aware that the BHF cannot support the entirety of cardiovascular research in this country, though its contribution is immense and irreplaceable.

 Do you agree with Professor Schneider?
 Contact your MP now and help protect research to save lives.

 Medical research in the UK, not just cardiovascular, is made possible by a robust partnership among all the potential funding sources.
 Those sources include charities like the BHF, the Wellcome Trust or Cancer Research UK but also government funding from the Research Councils such as the Medical Research Council (MRC).

 In my own case, a collaboration with Imperial’s drug discovery unit was partially made possible by the MRC.
 We’re finding new compounds that protect human heart muscle, grown in the lab, from death and damage.
 This could lead to drugs that reduce the size of heart attacks in people.
 Government funding for science is clearly vital.